 The Board continues to review its governance committee structure annually, to ensure that it remains fit for purpose and responsive to emerging, strategic opportunities and risks.
-At its meeting in May 2020 the Board completed a formal review of its governance structure including the terms of reference for each of its sub-committees including Care Governance.
+At its meeting on the 13 of May 2020 the Board completed a formal review of its governance structure including the terms of reference for each of its sub-committees and their alignment with those objectives included in the charity's 5-year strategy.